spring-media/Carlos/README.md

 ```

 This memory level can now replace the one we had before, with the difference that it will internally store `UIImage` values!

+Keep in mind that, as with key transformations, if your transformation closure fails (either the forward transformation or the inverse transformation), the cache level will be skipped, as if the fetch would fail.
+Same considerations apply for `set` calls.

 ### Pooling requests